jashuari/AWS-Cognito-Authorization-Authentication-MVP/README.md

 ```
-Note: For the purpose of this lab, we are using the US-EAST-1 (N.Virginia)
+Note: For the purpose of this lab, we are using the EU-CENTRAL-1 (Frankfurt)
 region, please make a note of which region you are working in we creating Url’s
 and configuring applications.